Last month the Federal Court, through the action of a number of animal welfare groups, temporarily blocked attempts to slaughter horses in the US.

 Just because it isn’t happening in the US doesn’t mean it isn’t happening somewhere else.

-I am by no means in support of horse breeding, abandonment or slaughter.
-I hope they do outlaw all of these practices in the US and abroad.
+We are by no means in support of horse breeding, abandonment or slaughter.
+We hope they do outlaw all of these practices in the US and abroad.
 But if we don’t address the bigger issue here (how we view certain animals as friends and others as property, food, clothing and objects for our entertainment) then we will be fighting the same battle again… and again… and again with more single-issue campaigns and court cases like this.

 If we really care about horses and animals in general shouldn’t we turn that care into action?
 Shouldn’t we stop breeding them for our use?
 Neuter and spay when needed?
 Adopt and shelter instead of buying?
 Refrain from killing and eating them?
 Viewing them as property?
 Isn’t it time to adopt a vegan philosophy that is truly in tune with our “love” for animals?